Quantum difference equation for Nakajima varieties: Equivariant K-theory of Nakajima varieties and -matrices

-This product converges in topology of power series near $u=0$.
-We will call this formula Koroshkin-Tolstoy factorization of total $R$-matrices.
-As we will see in Section \ref{UnivRmatri} in examples of finite type quivers this formula reproduces the results of \cite{KhorTol}.
+} and {\rr } This gives another factorization: {\rr with the same $R_\infty$ given by (\ref{infr}). } We will call these formulas Koroshkin-Tolstoy (KT) factorizations of total $R$-matrices. {\rr An explicit example of KT factorization for the simplest quiver variety $X=T^{*}\mathbb{P}^1$ can be found in Section \ref{ktexamtp}.} For the quivers of finite type this formula reproduces the factorization of quantum $R$-matrices considered in \cite{KhorTol}.

-Recall that the partial ordering on the fixed point component coincide with ``ample partial ordering''.
+Recall that the partial ordering on the components of the fixed point set coincides with ``ample partial ordering''.
 If $\theta \in \Pic(X)$ is a choice of ample line bundle, and $\sigma \in \fC$ is a character of $\bA$ then:

-For the Nakajima varieties the ample line bundle corresponds to the choice of stability condition $\theta \in \Z^{I}$.
-If the fixed components have the form $F=\cM(\bv,\bw)\times\cM(\bv',\bw')$ then, the function defining the ordering takes the following explicit form:
+The choice of the stability parameter $\theta \in \Z^{I}$ for a Nakajima variety defines a certain ample line bundle.
+If the fixed components have the form $F=\cM(\bv,\bw)\times\cM(\bv',\bw')$ then the function defining the ordering takes the following explicit form: